19th Annual MBA Performers

 In February 2015, Doo-Kingué released her third solo album Anybody Listening Pt.
 1: Monologues, the first chapter of a trilogy exploring blues, roots and life in their myriad of aspects (Monologues solo acoustic, Dialogues full band, Communion live).

-Colin Linden is a genuine renaissance man of roots music.
+Born in Toronto, Canada, Colin Linden is a genuine renaissance man of roots music.
 He’s a member of the highly successful trio, Blackie and the Rodeo Kings, a singer and songwriter, an in-demand and prolific record producer, musical director on the hit TV show Nashville and sideman to the stars as guitarist for the likes of Bob Dylan, Bruce Cockburn, Emmylou Harris, Robert Plant and Alison Krauss.

 Many artists have their specialties – some cut great records but need support to realize their studio sounds in a live setting while others are born performers who never quite translate to records as well as they do live.
 Rarely do you find an artist who excels at both.
 John Campbelljohn does.
 In each of his many forms.